-Because skew polynomial rings admit a (one-sided) division algorithm, we may still define generalizations of cyclic codes and quasi-cyclic codes for $m\nmid n$; however we must navigate the submodules, rather than the ideals of the left $\F_q[X;\sigma]$-module where $(X^n - 1)$ denotes the left $\F_{q^m}[X; \sigma]$-module generated by the skew polynomial $X^n - 1$.
+\begin{remark} Because skew polynomial rings admit a (one-sided) division algorithm, we may define generalizations of skew cyclic codes (and skew quasi-cyclic codes) also for the case $m\nmid n$; however, we must navigate the submodules rather than the ideals of the left $\F_{q^m}[X;\sigma]$-module where $(X^n - 1)$ denotes the left $\F_{q^m}[X; \sigma]$-module generated by the skew polynomial $X^n - 1$. \end{remark}